ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 cargo new math-bounty-lib --lib
 ```

 Cargo will create a new project folder for you called `math-bounty-lib`.
-Within the newly created `Cargo.toml` file inside of the project folder we will need to add a couple dependencies to get started using the EPF.
+Within the newly created `Cargo.toml` file inside of the project folder we will need to add a couple dependencies to get started using the HDF.
 In the `[dependencies]` section add:

 ```rust
 ergo-protocol-framework      = "0.1.0"
 ergo-lib                     = "0.4.0"
 ```

 You may have noticed that we included `ergo-lib` as a dependency as well.
 This is the go-to rust library for all of the core types/structs/functionality.
-The EPF exposes everything we'll need in our current project, but if your dApp gets sufficiently advanced you may eventually need to use the `ergo-lib` directly yourself.
+The HDF exposes everything we'll need in our current project, but if your dApp gets sufficiently advanced you may eventually need to use the `ergo-lib` directly yourself.

 Now we can jump over to the `src/lib.rs` file and get started coding.

 ## Writing And Specifying Your First Stage

-First we're going to import all of the Ergo-related types and the Ergo Protocol Framework structs/functions/macros for use in our project:
+First we're going to import all of the Ergo-related types and the Ergo Headless dApp Framework structs/functions/macros for use in our project:

 ```rust
 pub use ergo_protocol_framework::*;